enasequence/read_docs/submit/assembly/genome.rst

 Meanwhile, a failed validation will provide direction to a report file where you can find a list of error messages explaining the reason for the failure, which you can address before re-attempting.

+For more information on how to install and use Webin-CLI, please refer to the `Webin-CLI Submission
+<../general-guide/webin-cli.html>`_ page.

 Assigned Accession Numbers